 There are three parts to a hernia: the cavity or orifice through which the piece of tissue or organ slips through (herniation), the hernial sac, a thin membrane that encloses the cavity, and the contents of this hernial sac, which may comprise of abdominal fat or pieces of intestine.

-Hernias can affect people of all ages and genders.
+HERNIA PROGNOSISHernias can affect people of all ages and genders.
 In fact, about 5 million people in the U.S. suffer from hernias, but less than 2% submit themselves to a surgical procedure to repair this ailment.
 This is true despite the discomfort caused by a hernia, which may grow larger, and more dangerous if complicated by “strangulation”, a term used to describe a piece of intestine becoming trapped within the hernia, thus cutting off the blood supply to the trapped tissue.
 This form of hernia is dangerous and will require immediate medical intervention and surgery.

 Every motion made by the afflicted person adds pressure on the protruding tissue, causing it to bulge out even more.
 This also acts to widen the opening of the orifice or cavity, so much so that eventually, a huge portion of the protruding organ, such as the intestines, may dangle suspended through the hernial sac.

 Apart from the abdomen, hernias may develop in other parts of the body, including the inguinal and femoral canals which contain blood vessels that run down to the scrotal area and lower extremities, the umbilical region (navel), the intervertebral disc, the intracranial regions (brain hernias), and if a person has had previous surgery which may result in tissue vulnerability at the incision site (incisional hernia).

 HERNIA DEFINITIONThere are different classifications of hernias.
 These include congenital hernias that occur while the fetus is in utero, such as congenital diaphragmatic hernias, and acquired hernias which develop in later in life.
 Hernias may either be complete or partially herniated, they may be fully visible on the outside (external hernias), or internal.
 Intraparietal hernias do not completely bulge out and are less liable to be detected during medical examination, bilateral hernias (Cooper’s hernia) may need prosthetic reinforcements to treat, and irreducible hernias, whose tissue contents cannot be maneuvered back to its proper location.

 Of the number of hernias in existence, Inguinal hernias are the most prevalent, taking up 70% of all hernia cases.
 The inguinal canal is a natural opening through the front of the abdominal wall leading to the reproductive organs.
 When a weakness develops at its entrance or at its back wall, hernias may develop there.
 Femoral hernias develop when contents of the abdomen protrude into weak areas at the back of the femoral canal.
 Umbilical hernias are common among infants, particularly of African descent, and are characterized by herniations due to weakness along the passageway of the umbilical cord.
 Diaphragmatic hernias are hernias pushing their way into the chest cavity through a weak diaphragm.